-As described in more detail in Section 6.20.1, the continuing gradual degradation of the Chandra thermal environment means that a steadily increasing fraction of observations are experiencing scheduling constraints with regard to the allowable exposure time per orbit.
+As described in more detail in Section 6.21.1, the continuing gradual degradation of the Chandra thermal environment means that a steadily increasing fraction of observations are experiencing scheduling constraints with regard to the allowable exposure time per orbit.
 One way to increase the scheduling flexibility of LETG+ACIS-S observations is to use fewer than the full array of 6 CCDs, which reduces the temperature of the ACIS electronics and focal plane.
 To achieve this, users may denote some ACIS chips as "Optional."
 In cases where thermal limits might otherwise be breached, Optional chips will be turned off for an observation; this allows Mission Planning more flexibility when setting up observing schedules and makes the process more efficient.
 Problematic observations with Optional chips are thus less likely to be split into multiple pieces than they would be if all the chips are required.

-Note that chips S0 and S5 have negligible QE for LETG 1st order dispersed photons; those outermost chips are only useful for collecting higher-order spectra, or perhaps in other very special circumstances.
+Note that chips S0 and S5 have negligible QE for LETG 1st order dispersed photons; those outermost chips are only useful for collecting higher-order spectra, or perhaps in other special circumstances.
 The web page "Checking your LETG/ACIS-S Obscat Setup" (http://cxc.harvard.edu/cal/Letg/ACIS_params) and the Spectrum Visualizer tool linked there are helpful in determining which CCDs may be unnecessary.
-As of Cycle 13, the S0 chip will turned off in all LETG+ACIS-S observations unless the observer provides a compelling reason for its use.
-We also recommend that S5 be turned off or marked as Optional.
+The S0 and S5 chips will turned off in all LETG+ACIS-S observations unless the observer explicitly requests and justifies their use.